 That smells nice!

-To provide review and clarification of homophones in the context of the hi
+To provide clarification and practice of new vocabulary in the context of flowers, their history and related information